How to Get Wi-Fi Without an Internet Provider? Smart & Simple Offline Options

 Practical Use Cases

-• File sharing: Send documents, photos, or videos between devices instantly.
+• File sharing: Transfer photos, videos, or documents between devices on the same network.

 • Wireless printing: Print from any connected device without cables.

-• Local media streaming: Watch movies or play music stored on your computer or media server.
+• Local media access: Stream movies or music stored on a laptop or home server.

 Local File Sharing